elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

   Each module has a separate top-level scope.
 Top-level variables, methods, and functions from a module, in general, are not visible in other scripts.<br /><br />
   The import.meta object contains information about the current module.
 The surroundings determine its content.
 The browser includes the URL of the script or if it is inside HTML, the URL of the current webpage.<br /><br />
   In top-level modules, this is undefined.<br /><br />
-  Module scripts always get deferred, same as the defer property for external and inline scripts.<br /><br />
+  Module scripts always defer, same as the defer property for external and inline scripts.<br /><br />
   For non-module scripts, the async attribute only works on external scripts.
 Async scripts run immediately when ready, independently of other scripts or the HTML document.
 For module scripts, it works on inline scripts as well.

 </div>